telenaco/HapticWhril/README.md

     <em>(b) Steered Momentum Wheel</em>
 </p>

-The steered momentum wheel refers to the output momentum generated when the gimbal axis is also actuated.
+The steered momentum wheel concept refers to the additional momentum generated when both the disk and the gimbal are moving.
+This is described by the equation:

 $$
 \tag{2}\overrightarrow{\tau}= \frac{d \overrightarrow{L}}{dt} =  \overrightarrow{\omega}^{gimbal} \times \mathbf{I} \overrightarrow{\omega}^{disk}
 $$

-The combination of equations 1. and 2. describes the momentum caused by the disk in its frame of reference (A), considering both the angular acceleration of the disk and the cross product of the gimbal's angular velocity with the disk's angular momentum.
+This can be combine on the follwoing equation with s the effects of the disk’s angular acceleration and the interaction (cross product) of the gimbal's angular velocity with the disk's angular momentum, detailing the overall momentum in the system’s frame of reference (A).

 $$
 \tag{3} \overrightarrow{\mathbf{M}}^{gyro}_A =